thasso/pyjip/docs/source/index.rst

         }
     }

-Please note that for SGE, in order to submit multi-threaded jobs, you have to specify the parallel environment that is configured for threaded jobs.
+Please note that in order to submit multi-threaded jobs for SGE, you have to specify the parallel environment that is configured for threaded jobs.

 For a :class:`Platform LSF or Openlava <jip.cluster.LSF>` cluster::